stevencombs/retrocombs.github.io/_posts/pet/2022-12-02-upgrade-pet.md

 `Commodore Business Machines (CBM) Personal Electronic Transactor (PET) Model 2001-N-8`

-There is an interesting background in the choice to use both PET and 2001 to describe the computer.
-[Wikipedia states](https://en.wikipedia.org/wiki/Commodore_PET#Origins) PET is a backronym to capitalize on the pet rock craze of the 1970s.
-[Campus Curiosity: Commodore PET 2001 | Research and Cultural Collections](https://rcc-redmarley.tumblr.com/post/612113605642649600/campus-curiosity-commodore-pet-2001#:~:text=Released%20in%201977%2C%20it%20appears,the%20font%20of%20Hal's%20interface.) reads…
+The choice to use both PET and 2001 to describe the computer is interesting.
+[Wikipedia states that](https://en.wikipedia.org/wiki/Commodore_PET#Origins) PET is a backronym (an acronym looking for a definition) to capitalize on the pet rock craze of the 1970s.

+A [Campus Curiosity](https://rcc-redmarley.tumblr.com/post/612113605642649600/campus-curiosity-commodore-pet-2001#:~:text=Released%20in%201977%2C%20it%20appears,the%20font%20of%20Hal's%20interface.) page on the PET shares the reason for the number 2001:

 > …it appears that the designer, Chuck Peddle, was inspired by the sentient AI machine HAL 9000, from Stanley Kubrick’s 2001: A Space Odyssey.
 Peddle paid homage through the use of a three letter name combined with the number “2001” and PET’s Microgramma logo, this being the font of HAL’s interface.

 That's an interesting amalgam of pop culture references.
-I'm not sure I would have ever put the pet rock and the HAL 9000 together as a marketing strategy.
+I'm not sure I would have ever combined a pet rock and the HAL 9000 together as a marketing strategy.

-A "N" follows the 2001 reference to show that this Commodore PET includes a black and green monitor.
+The "N" that follows the 2001 reference indicates this Commodore PET includes a black and green monitor.
 Finally, the "8" means my PET has 8 KB of memory.
+4 KB more than the base model.
 Let's dig deeper into my PET's specifications.

 ## My Commodore PET Specifications